nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 == Changelog ==

+= 6.1.5 =
+* fixed typos
+* fixed security issue when previewing a poll
+* fixed issue with loading language files
+* fixed issue with loader not being shown when voting
+* fixed issue with answers displayed below radio/checkbox controls on small screens

 = 6.1.4 =
 * fixed issue with polls loading in facebook inapp browser
 * fixed issue with scroll location when there is an error in voting